Seddryck/NBi/_automation/rows-group.md

 Groups let the user create tests with several values for one variable.
 More info available [here](../automation/generate-tests/#use-grouping-option).

-It's possible to stipulate more than column
+It's possible to stipulate more than one column by separating each column by a comma.
 {% highlight xml%}
 case group columns 'foo', 'bar';
 {% endhighlight %}